Antioch, Tennessee: 19th century

-Much of the land in the town of Antioch was owned by Charles Hays, and he remained the largest land owner through the first few decades of Antioch's existence.
+Much of the land in the town of Antioch was owned by Charles Hays, and he remained the largest landowner through the first few decades of Antioch's existence.
 By the end of the 1840s, however, road construction had begun on Mill Creek Valley Pike (now known as Antioch Pike), and the road opened for use in 1846.
 Construction also began on a railroad that would change the face of the community.

 The railroad built near the town of Antioch was vital for mail delivery and those workers who had jobs in the "big city" of Nashville.
 Even in those times, the commute to Downtown Nashville was a chore, requiring riding a horse to Nolensville Road, followed by a trolley that took a half day to get to Downtown.
 The first train helped workers get to and from Nashville quickly.
 In its heyday, approximately 18 passengers were taking the train to and from the city of Nashville per workday.

 Over the years, there were four trains that ran both north and south that stopped at various station locations in Antioch.
 The first station was situated southwest of present day Una-Antioch Pike.
 The book With Good Will and Affection ... for Antioch states that this may be in the spot where Hickory Hollow Parkway runs today.
 In 1891, the train station would move to its second location near the terminus of Blue Hole Road at Antioch Pike.
-This was the final location prior to the arrival of the automobile - the invention that would make travel by railroad less popular.
-In later years, because of the popularity of the automobile, the railroad would remain in operation, but primarily for mail delivery.
+This was the final location prior to the arrival of the automobile.
+In later years, because of the increasing usage of the automobile, the railroad would remain in operation, but primarily for mail delivery.

+Even though railroad usage was declining, the town of Antioch continued to grow through its local commerce.
+By the 1880s, the village consisted of a railroad station, one church, one store, a blacksmith shop, and a few residences.